 "The hips experience only a slight additional strain as a result of the added pressure; they are, in any case, able to withstand even heavier weights without problem,” explains Antoine Noel.
 "The force that acts on the lumbar spine is, on the other hand, greatly reduced.
 It is, above all, the excessive strain on the intervertebral discs while in a bent position that is thereby significantly reduced or avoided completely.
 At the same time, the position of the upper body is also improved.”

-The founders of Japet first met FAULHABER at a trade fair.
+The founders of Japet first met FAULHABER at a trade show.
 At that time, their company was still a technical testing lab in a side room of a clinic in northern France.
 The first sale was still in the distant future.
 In their first test devices, the three young entrepreneurs had installed inexpensive and noisy motors that could be controlled only poorly.
 The experts from FAULHABER took a liking to the ideas of the young engineers.
 They supported them with intensive consulting and prototypes of high-quality motors that could meet the needs of the demanding application.
-“That played a big part in making our product ready for series production,” emphasises Antoine Noel.
+"That played a big part in making our product ready for series production,” emphasises Antoine Noel.

 In addition to the ratio between volume and force, quality and reliability are among the key decisive criteria for Japet: "The exoskeleton is a certified medical product,” explains Antoine Noel.
 "The highest standards apply here.
 Moreover, the device must support its wearer in continuous operation, over a long period of time and, ideally, with no maintenance.
 This is made possible with the drives from FAULHABER.”